Khalidsid/Kopernikus/README.md

+Question:

-Question: What did you learn after looking on our dataset?
+What did you learn after looking on our dataset?

+Answer:
 The following observations were deduced from the dataset:

     1. The dataset contains 1080 png files